We recently found this amazing French Vaisselier cabinet for the breakfast room!

-Nineteenth century French Vaisseliers are a classic rural staple for the French style home.
+Nineteenth century French Vaisseliers were a classic rural staple in the French home.

-They were once used to store tableware, flatware, and showcase prized heirlooms all in one place, and they were usually displayed in a place of honor in the home.
+They were once used to store tableware, flatware, and showcase prized heirlooms all in one place, and they were usually displayed in a place of honor.

 Our Vaisselier, made of French oak, is made to last for generations.